microsoft/playwright/docs/src/api/params.md

 * langs: csharp, java, python
   - alias-python: record_video_size
 - `recordVideoSize` <[Object]>
-  If `viewport` is not configured explicitly the video size defaults to 800x450.
-Actual picture of each page will be scaled down if necessary to fit the specified size.
   - `width` <[int]> Video frame width.
   - `height` <[int]> Video frame height.